OpenStackOnRaPi/ostackinstall/README.md

 #### Configuring the network (flat)

-  * First, if not already done, execute steps 1 and 2 from the previous section 3.ii (stop NetworkManager and install netplan).
+  * First, if not already done, execute steps 1 and 2 from the previous section 3.iii (i.e., stop NetworkManager and install netplan).
   * Then upload the files stored in this repo in directory `flat` to respective directories on each RPi.
 Make sure to preserve the names of the paths contained inside directory `flat`.
 That is, files from the `flat/etc/netplan` directory should be uploaded to the `/etc/netplan` directory on each RPi, and those from the `flat/etc/systemd/network` directory to the `/etc/systemd/network` directory on each RPi.
 These files configure the RbPi for a flat network, meaning no VLANs.
 There is no Ethernet traffic isolation between tenants using such a flat provider network.
 Basic tenant L2 traffic isolation will be implemented using VXLANs, which encapsulate Ethernet frames into IP/UDP packets.
   * On each RPi, edit file `/etc/netplan/50-cloud-init.yaml` and update the IP address of interface `veth0`, DHCP server address (the Linksys or other router in your network), and the default route (typically the same as the DHCP server address in your router) according to your environment.
 ```